determined-ai/determined/docs/integrations/notification/zapier.rst

  Creating a Zap with Webhook
 *****************************

 First, you need to create a Zap with webhook.
-Visit the `Zapier Website
-<https://zapier.com/app/zaps>`_, signup if you haven't already, and click on the **Create Zap**
+Visit `Zapier <https://zapier.com/>`_, signup if you haven't already, and click on the **Create Zap** button.
-button.

 Select **Webhooks by Zapier** as trigger **Catch Raw Hook** as event.
 Using **Catch Raw Hook** intead of **Catch Hook** because headers are needed to verify each webhook request.